Claraform/factorial-digits/README.md

 - To run:

-   $ docker run --rm factorial-digits <input integer>
+   $ docker run --rm factorial-digits $1

 IV.
 Arguments
 --------------
-1.<input integer>    Integer to compute factorial and digital sum on
+1. $1  -  Integer to compute factorial and digital sum on

 V. Outputs